 How Do I Make A Clubhouse Reservation?

-Clubhouse reservations are arranged through a resident volunteer, Bev Kelly, who can be reached by calling 720-480-4542 or by email at email@example.com.
+Clubhouse reservations are arranged through a resident volunteer, Anne Janke, who can be reached by email at firstname.lastname@example.org.
 The NorthPark clubhouse is available for use only by members of the NorthPark Homeowners Association.
 Reservations are on a first come first served basis.
 NorthPark residents must be present during the function for which they have made a reservation.

 The clubhouse maximum capacity is 50 persons.
 You may obtain further information about the clubhouse by clicking here.

-How Do I Reserve a Tennis Court and What are the Rules for Tennis Court Use?
+How Do I Gain Access a Tennis or Pickleball Court and What are the Rules for Use?

 Please remember to wear only tennis shoes on the courts to protect the surface.
-The courts are to be used exclusively for tennis.
+The courts are to be used exclusively for tennis and pickleball.
 Skate-boarding, roller-blading and other forms of athletic activities are prohibited on the courts.
+No shovels are allowed on the courts.

 How Do I Get My Pool ID Card and Key?